Top U.S. general says no changes yet to transgender policy

 One active-duty U.S. military officer, speaking on condition of anonymity, said senior officials were not consulted.

-"We're scratching our heads and asking where the hell this came from," the officer said by phone, speaking on condition of anonymity.
+"We're scratching our heads and asking where the hell this came from," the officer said by phone.

 "Maybe the president is in step with some members of Congress and some voters, but he is out of step with today’s military.
 Our service personnel today don’t give a damn about the personal lives of their comrades so long as they know they can trust them when it counts."